kalterBebapKacke/SubTextHighlight/README.md

 If you want even more examples see the test code in `example_code.py`.

 # We welcome feedback and feature suggestions!
-Please feel free to share feedback and to bring up solutions.
-The aim of this project is to also be very feature rich, so any suggested features are welcomed here.
-This project is still actively maintained so more features are planned but require some extra planning, so new major updates might take some time.
-Hope you can enjoy and use this package in your own projects.
+This project aims to be feature-rich and highly customizable.
+While it's actively maintained, major updates may take time as they require careful planning.
+Your ideas and contributions are greatly appreciated.
+We hope you find this package useful and enjoyable in your own projects.